modelhike/pegex/README.md

 - **PEG extensions**: `Cut`, `Recursive`, `PrecedenceGroup`, `ImplicitWhitespace`
 - **Language parsing**: `Keyword`, `Identifier`, `IntegerLiteral`, `StringLiteral`, `Clause`, `Parenthesized`, `CommaSeparated`, and more

+For a complete element reference with usage scenarios and examples, see [docs/SYNTAX.md](docs/SYNTAX.md).

 ## Installation

 Add to your `Package.swift`: